Kevinbui2/DSC180A-Project/README.md

 ├── scripts                     <- Python scripts to run in command line │   ├── train_validate_split.py
 │
-├── outputs                     <- Location of model after fine-tuning and log (do not commit local model) │
+├── outputs                     <- Fine-tuned model and metrics (do not commit model) │
 ├── .gitignore                  <- Git ignore file
 │